Evin-Ngoa/evin-spring-email-library/README.md

-# Evingtone Email Library
+# Evin Email Library

-My Email Library is a customizable Java library for sending emails with support for HTML content, attachments, and configurable retry mechanisms.
+Evin Library is a customizable Java library for sending emails with support for HTML content, attachments, and configurable retry mechanisms.
 It simplifies the process of integrating email functionality into your Spring Boot applications.

 ## Features